Amandasnay/cd-myproject-git-init/README.md

 # cd-myproject-git-init
-I dont k ow what im doing
+I dont kmow what i'm doing.
+How do I remote add origin?